epic-kitchens/epic-kitchens-100-narrator/README.md

 on the timestamp.
 You can also play and delete each recording with the corresponding buttons.

 Finally, you can listen to the recordings as you watch the video by ticking the box `Play recordings with video`, which is located next to the time label.
+If the narrations are very close one to the other, you might want to play the video at a slower speed when you play the recording.
+This will keep the narrations aligned with the video.

 ### Keyboard shortcuts